Chords, Chords, Chords

 Intro to Improvisation using triads + 1 - lessons for developing the ability to improvise or "take a solo".

-No videos for Types of `Ukulele Chords at this time.
-Filming a lot of videos for various lessons, songs and books.
+Related Songs for Types of `Ukulele Chords at this time.

 FREE Bronze Plan - A limited selection of basic lessons ( currently over 140 ) and 100+ songs for ukulele as well as basic general music reference material — Completely FREE — Simply Register/Signup to access associated lessons, books, songs and their related assets.